odoo/documentation/accounting/others/taxes/create.rst

 How to create new taxes
 ========================

-Odoo's tax engine is very flexible and support many different type of
+Twenty20's tax engine is very flexible and support many different type of
 taxes: value added taxes (VAT), eco-taxes, federal/states/city taxes, retention, withholding taxes, etc. For most countries, your system is pre-configured with the right taxes.